bnb-chain/community-contributions/README.md

-# BNB Chain Wishlist: Most demanding and innovative ideas
+# BNB Chain Grant Wishlist: Most demanding and innovative ideas

+The BNB Chain Grant Wishlist is a program that aims to support and reward the most ambitious and creative projects that leverage the BNB Chain ecosystem.
+The program invites developers, entrepreneurs, researchers, and enthusiasts to submit their proposals for novel and impactful solutions that can benefit from the fast, secure, and scalable BNB Chain ecosystem.
+The program offers grants, as well as technical guidance, mentorship, and exposure to the BNB Chain community.
+The program is open to anyone who has a vision and a passion for building the future of decentralized applications on BNB Chain. 🌱

-Looking to embark on your next groundbreaking project?
-Look no further!
-We present you with an array of inspiring ideas crucial for propelling the growth of the dynamic BNB Chain ecosystem. 🌱 However, this list is just the beginning – we enthusiastically welcome applications for projects that extend beyond these suggestions.
+This list is just the beginning – we enthusiastically welcome applications for projects that extend beyond these suggestions.
 Our commitment to innovation knows no bounds, and we eagerly embrace fresh and inventive concepts!

 The BNB Chain Wishlist offers a repository to nurture visionary endeavors and make a meaningful impact on the BNB Chain's development.
-Whether you're exploring novel technologies, devising cutting-edge solutions, or revolutionizing decentralized applications, you can find the most demanding and innovative areas..
+Whether you're exploring novel technologies, devising cutting-edge solutions, or revolutionizing decentralized applications, you can find the most demanding and innovative areas.

 Be part of the innovation revolution.
-Submit your ideas  on [grants page](https://www.bnbchain.org/en/developers/developer-programs/builder-grant) and or forum…. let your brilliance shine on the BNB Chain stage! 🚀🌟
+Submit your ideas  on [grants page](https://www.bnbchain.org/en/developers/developer-programs/builder-grant) and or [forum](https://forum.bnbchain.org/t/join-bnb-chain-and-help-shape-the-future-of-web3-wishlist-of-bnb-chain/2067). let your brilliance shine on the BNB Chain stage! 🚀🌟

 ## Contribution Categories
 - [BSC core chain wishlist](/bsc-wishlist-corechain.md)